-We recently reported that there were wide-scale reports of the Google Update this last weekend, and after looking at various SERP trackers and reading the surrounding chatter in SEO communities it was clear something was afoot with Panda repeatedly mentioned.
+We recently reported that there were wide-scale reports of the Google Update this last weekend.
+After looking at various SERP trackers and reading the surrounding chatter in SEO communities, it was clear something was afoot, with Panda repeatedly mentioned.

 While we finished the post saying that Google had confirmed that there was no Panda Update, they have now gone a step further, with Gary Illyes responding to a question on Twitter about all the SERP fluctuations.

-The image shown in the tweet below is correctly reproduced further down this page, to the right, and is typically used for “I don’t know”.
-Certainly, it is a witty attempt alluding to the acknowledgment that apparently something has happened, but it was not something specifically intended by a new update.
+The image shown in the tweet below is correctly reproduced further down this page, to the right, and is typically used for “I don’t know.”
+Indeed, it is a witty attempt alluding to the acknowledgment that something has happened.

 Ah, but before you go all skeptical about my interpretation of the Twitter response, check out what John Mueller, the guy that is responsible for all the Google Webmaster Central Hangouts had to say in yesterday’s Google Hangout below: